StanfordMSL/msl_quad/docs/source/software/index.rst

 ========

 .. meta::
-    :description lang=en: Main page for the Software related documentation.
+    :description lang=en: This section provides a step-by-step guide for basic software configuration along with some situational guides.

 .. toctree::
    :maxdepth: 2